jnoriega232/DNS/README.md

 - In this tutorial we will use Client-1 and DC-1 to do a few exercises for the sake of understanding DNS a bit better

-<h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop
+<h2>Requirements</h2>

-- Active Directory Domain Services
+- Active Directory running in Azure on a virtual machine (DC-1)
-- PowerShell
+- A client machine running in Azure on a virtual machine (Client-1) and joined to the domain

 <h2>Operating Systems Used </h2>